 - Primary care psychology training trajectory

-- Addressing sleep concerns in integrated primary care
+- Posttraumatic stress disorder management in integrated primary care

-This course is freely available to graduate, internship and post-doctoral faculty to enhance the education of psychology graduate students.
-It may not be used for self-study, duplicated for commercial purposes, or distributed without the permission of the Society of Health Psychology.
-Course developers also request that faculty provide feedback to facilitate ongoing curriculum revision and improvement.
+This course is freely available to graduate, internship, and post-doctoral faculty to enhance the education of psychology graduate students as well as to graduate students and practicing psychologists who are members of the Society for Health Psychology.
+The curriculum may not be duplicated for commercial purposes or distributed without the permission of the Society.